-These recommendations should be taken into consideration prior to installing Local Agent(s) to allow for high availability (active/active) and load balancing.
-Prior to installing Local Agent(s), also see System Requirements for Local Agents.
+These recommendations should be taken into consideration prior to installing Private Agent(s) to allow for high availability (active/active) and load balancing.
+Prior to installing Private Agent(s), also see System Requirements for Private Agents.

 - Installing more than one Agent in an Agent Group automatically allows for high availability (active/active).
 Installing multiple agents in an Agent Group also automatically allows for load balancing.

 - All agents installed in a specific Agent Group need to be consistent.
 Every agent installed within an Agent Group needs to be running on the same operating system.
 When a new agent is installed in an Agent Group, you must verify the operating system of the existing agents and install the new agent with the same operating system.
 Every agent installed within an Agent Group needs to be running the same version of Jitterbit.
 When a new agent is installed in an Agent Group, you must verify the version of Jitterbit running on the existing agents.
 If the new agent is a newer version of Jitterbit, all existing agents will need to be upgraded to the same newer version.

 - Agents installed on different networks should be in separate Agent Groups.
 Care should be taken to make sure they have access to the same resources.